rage/programming-23/data/part-4/5-print-statement-formatting.md

 print("Hi " + name + " your age is " + str(age) + " years" )
 ```

 This method will not work if any of the segments are not strings.
-In the example above, since the variable `age` is an integer, it has been converted into a string with the `str` function.
+In the example above, the variable `age` has been converted into a string with the `str` function, since it is an integer and cannot be concatenated as is.

 The second method is considering each segment of the argument as a separate argument, and splitting them up with commas: